FoalTS/foal/docs/basics/modules.md

 # Modules

 Every app starts with a module.
 A module binds the controllers to the request handler.
-It may also have pre-hooks (or post-hooks) executed before (or after) every controller.
+It may have pre-hooks (or post-hooks) executed before (or after) every controller.

 ## Example